Minimax Distribution Estimation in Wasserstein Distance: Related Work

-To the best of our knowledge, minimax lower bounds for distribution estimation under Wasserstein loss remain unstudied, except in the very specific case when $\Omega = [0,1]^D$ is the Euclidean unit cube and $r = 1$~\citep{liang2017well}.
-As noted above, most previous works have focused on studying convergence rate of the empirical distribution to the true distribution in Wasserstein distance.
+To the best of our knowledge, minimax lower bounds for distribution estimation under Wasserstein loss remain unstudied, except in the very specific case when $\Omega = [0,1]^D$ is the Euclidean unit cube and $r = 1$~\citep{liang2017well,uppal2019nonparametric}.
+As noted above, most previous works have focused on studying the convergence rate of the empirical distribution to the true distribution in Wasserstein distance.
 For this rate, several lower bounds have been established, matching known upper bounds in many cases.
 However, many distribution estimators besides the empirical distribution can be considered.
 For example, it is tempting (especially given the infinite dimensionality of the distribution to be estimated) to try to reduce variance by techniques such as smoothing or importance sampling~\citep{bucklew2013introduction}.
-Our lower bound results, given in Section~\ref{sec:lower_bounds}, imply that the empirical distribution is already minimax optimal, up to constant factors, in many cases.
+Our results indicate that the empirical distribution is already minimax optimal, up to constant factors, in many cases.